 - CLUB COLOURS

-- Royal blue vest with two red horizontal hoops, with royal blue shorts, red trim.
+- Royal blue vest/top with two red horizontal hoops with black, dark blue or royal blue legwear.

 - Annual subscriptions shall be reviewed yearly for the various categories, payable on election

 and subsequently on the first day of April each year: